koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_16_capacity-requirement-planning-and-need.md

-# Capacity requirement planning and – Need for smoothing
+# Slide 16 of Lecture 12 contains information about Capacity requirement planning and – Need for smoothing

 ## Planning Hierarchy (Left Section)